Veracruz: Golden Lane Oil Fields

-The "Golden Lane" ("Dos Bocas-Alamo structure" or The Ridge") refers to a series of oil fields aligned in an arc onshore and a symmetrical alignment offshore, forming two sides of a Cretaceous atoll 180 km long.
-The structure was discovered in 1908 by Weetman Pearson's Mexican Eagle Petroleum Company San diego de la Mar No. 1 well, which flowed 2,500 barrels per day.
-The Golden Lane oil fields penetrate a massive elliptical reef platform, identified as the Sierra del Abra limestone (consisting of reef, backreef and lagoonal facies), which dips southeast.
-The selection of the discovery well site was opportune due to presence of petroleum seeps, just as was Edward Laurence Doheny's La Paz No. well in the Ebano-Panuco petroleum district west of Tampico, Tamaulipas, which was the first Mexican discovery well in 1904.
+The "Golden Lane" ("Dos Bocas-Alamo structure" or "The Ridge") refers to a series of oil fields aligned in an arc onshore and a symmetrical alignment offshore, forming two sides of an atoll from the Cretaceous period,180 km (111.9 mi) long.
+The structure was discovered in 1908 by Weetman Pearson's Mexican Eagle Petroleum Company's San Diego de la Mar No. 1 well, which produced 2,500 barrels per day.

+The Golden Lane oil fields penetrate a massive elliptical reef platform, identified as the Sierra del Abra limestone (consisting of reef, backreef, and lagoonal facies), which dips southeast.
+Selection of the discovery well site was opportune, due to the presence of petroleum seeps, as had been Edward Laurence Doheny's La Pez No. 1 well in the Ebano-Panuco petroleum district west of Tampico, Tamaulipas, which was the first Mexican discovery well in 1904.
 In 1908, the infamous Dos Bocas oil fire occurred after the San Diego de la Mar No. 3 blowout.
-This was followed by the Potrero del Llano No. 4 well, which flowed 100,000 barrels per day during the three months that it was out of control.
-Doheny's Cerro Azul No. 4 well, located by Ezequiel Ordonez, became the largest daily production record holder in 1916 at 260,000 bbl.
-Geophysical studies, in particular gravimetry, starting in 1920 led to the discovery of the Poza Rica Field in 1932 and Moralillo Field in 1948, on the west flank of the Golden Lane in the Tamabra forereef facies.
-Refraction seismography surveys started in 1930, augemented in 1948 with reflection seismography, which led to the discovery of the southern extent of the atoll with the Ezequiel Ordonez No. 1 well in 1952 and additional discoveries through 1968.
+This fire was followed by another at the Potrero del Llano No. 4 well, which produced 100,000 barrels per day during the three months it was out of control.
+Doheny's Cerro Azul No. 4 well, located by Ezequiel Ordonez, became the largest daily production record holder in 1916 at 260,000 barrels.

+Geophysical studies, in particular gravimetry, starting in 1920, led to discovery of the Poza Rica Field in 1932 and Moralillo Field in 1948, on the west flank of the Golden Lane in the Tamabra fore-reef facies.
+Refraction seismography surveys started in 1930, augmented in 1948 by reflection seismography, leading to the discovery of the atoll's southern extent, with the Ezequiel Ordonez No. 1 well in 1952 and additional discoveries through 1968.
 Marine seismic and magnetometer surveys starting in 1957 showed the extent of the atoll offshore and led to the first offshore well, Isla de Lobos No. 1-B, in 1963.
-The depths of wells are on the order of 500 m onshore and 2000 m offshore.
+The well depths are on the order of 500 meters onshore and 2,000 meters offshore.